AzwileMagwaza/Azwile19/README.md

 # Azwile19
 Doorbell Notification System#
-/*The Doorbell Notification System is a software solution designed to provide notifications when a physical button, acting as a doorbell, is pressed.
+The Doorbell Notification System is a software solution designed to provide notifications when a physical button, acting as a doorbell, is pressed.
 This system operates on a Raspberry Pi platform, utilizing Python scripts to detect button presses and send notifications to client devices.
 It offers users the ability to receive real-time notifications